 Don Clifton's legacy is built on his mission to study "what's right with people."
-In this spirit, we introduce the Don Clifton Strengths-Based Culture Award.
+In this spirit, we introduced the Don Clifton Strengths-Based Culture Award in 2020.
 This award recognizes organizations with workplace cultures that put the strengths of leaders, managers and employees at the core of how they work every day.

 These organizations drive performance by helping employees focus on what they do best, maximizing the potential within teams, and integrating strengths-based development into their mission, vision, and values.

-By weaving a strengths-based approach into meaningful career conversations, Accenture reimagined performance management through personalized experiences and talent growth.
-The resulting culture of coaching based on strengths centers around continuous feedback, enabled by a global network of approximately 300 strengths coaches.
+By weaving a strengths-based approach into performance and career conversations, Accenture established a strengths-based culture, enabled by a global network of approximately 300 strengths coaches and hundreds of strengths champions trained over the years.
 Their focus on collaboration and shared success helps fuel high performance and greater inclusion.
-Since the launch of Performance Achievement and strengths-based feedback, more than 530,000 Accenture employees have completed the CliftonStrengths assessment, and more than 430,000 Accenture employees have participated in a Q12 team engagement survey.
+Since the launch of Performance Achievement and strengths-based conversations, more than 694,000 people who have worked at Accenture have completed the CliftonStrengths assessment, and more than 772,000 people who have worked at Accenture have participated in a Q12® team engagement survey.

 We're celebrating organizations that are making a difference in people's lives.

-From work to education, Gallup's Exceptional Workplace Awards recognize organizations doing exceptional work transforming culture, improving engagement and putting strengths first.
+From work to education, we recognize organizations doing exceptional work transforming culture, improving engagement and putting strengths first.